 Select a variant of this rose that you will love to grow

-There are multiple types of miniature roses along with a lot of different colors like white, red, yellow mixed with white, etc. You can ask the nursery to show you what they have.
+There are multiple types of miniature roses, along with a lot of different colors, such as white, red, and yellow mixed with white.
+You can ask the nursery to show you what they have.

 Choose a location for planting the mini rose plant

-But if you do not have any outdoor space then you can use a pot.
+But if you do not have any outdoor space, you can use a pot.
 (For those who are staying in apartments in the big cities)

 Friendly tip: You can add peat moss to make the soil lighter.
-It will allow passing a decent amount of air through the soil.
+It will allow a decent amount of air to pass through the soil.

 Do not remove the soil that is already in the container with the plant.
 Just break the container or put the plant out of the container.